Church of St. Andrew and St. Paul: St. Paul's Church

 St. Paul's Church was formed in 1832, as a result of another conflict at the pioneer St. Gabriel Street Church, over the successor to Reverend James Somerville; between Reverend Robert Easton and Reverend Edward Black (both assistants to Sommerville).
 The conflict went over to Scotland, where it was encouraged that the Canadian Church of Scotland congregations form their own Synod to handle such matters.
 The result of this, in 1831, was to form a new congregation in Montreal and St. Paul's, under the leadership of Black was composed of the minority from St. Gabriel's.
 St. Gabriel's Church was placed under the leadership of Easton.

 In 1834, a separate building for St. Paul's was constructed on Rue Sainte-Hélène.
 Designed by the architect John Wells, it was located on property owned by John Redpath and Peter McGill.
 It was demolished in 1868 and replaced by a commercial building.

-In 1867, a new St. Paul's Church was built to the plans of architect Frederick Lawford on Dorchester Boulevard (now René Lévesque Boulevard) at the corner of Saint-Monique Street, where Place Ville-Marie and Central Station are located.
+In 1867, a new St. Paul's Church was built to the plans of architect Frederick Lawford on Dorchester Boulevard (now René Lévesque Boulevard) at the corner of Sainte-Monique Street, where Terminal Tower, Queen Elizabeth Hotel and Central Station (Montreal) are located.

 In 1870, this building served as the meeting place for the delegates from the 4 Canadian Presbyterian groups, that eventually merged in 1875.
 St Paul's gained a few St. Andrew's families who were supportive towards the Presbyterian Church in Canada.

 In 1931, St. Paul's Church was slated to be demolished to make way for the construction of Central Station.
 It was saved from demolition by the Pères de Sainte-Croix who purchased the building for the symbolic sum of $1.
 Over sixty days it was dismantled stone by stone and moved to the grounds of the Collège Saint-Laurent.
 It was reassembled by architect Lucien Parent who modified the church slightly for its new role as a Roman Catholic church.
 It was also raised by one floor to allow for a theatre, Salle Émile-Legault to be built underneath.
 The theatre was home to the well-known Compagnons de Saint-Laurent French-language theatre troupe.
 It became vacant following the secularization of the institution, and was converted into a museum in 1979.
 The Musée des métiers d'art du Québec is today located in what was originally St. Paul's Church.